dakk/qlasskit/README.md

 ![License: Apache 2.0](https://img.shields.io/badge/license-Apache_2.0-blue)

-Qlasskit is a Python library that allows quantum developers to write classical algorithms in pure Python and translate them into unitary operators (gates) for use in quantum circuits.
+Qlasskit is a Python library that allows quantum developers to write classical algorithms in pure Python and translate them into unitary operators (gates) for use in quantum circuits, using boolean expressions as intermediate form.

 This tool will be useful for any algorithm that relies on a 'blackbox' function and for describing the classical components of a quantum algorithm.